S1robe/Virtual-Machine-Guides/Linux/Arch VirtBox.md

 ---
 <p>
-Open the Ubuntu Software catalogue, and search for "virtual", it will be the first one, click install, and go through the installer.
+Open the Add Software catalogue, and search for "virtual", it will be the first one, click install, and go through the installer.

 If for whatever reason this is not available, follow the next section
 <br>